Lumi-supercomputer/Getting_Started_with_AI_workshop/xx_Exercise_base/README.md

   - Sets the [torchrun environment variables](https://pytorch.org/docs/stable/elastic/run.html#environment-variables) somewhere in the torch code base...
   - [Launches the training processes using torch elastic](https://github.com/pytorch/pytorch/blob/6c503f1dbbf9ef1bf99f19f0048c287f419df600/torch/distributed/run.py#L891)

-And possibly also a lot of other things as well depending on the launch and `transformer.Trainer` configuration, you use...
+and possibly also a lot of other things as well depending on the launch and `transformer.Trainer` configuration, you use...

 ## Launching using torchrun instead of accelerate

-Launching a `trainsformers.Trainer` training using `torchrun` instead of `accelerate` only requires calling `torchrun` instead of `accelerate launch` with all `accelerate` configurations converted to the corresponding `torchrun` arguments.
+Launching a `transformers.Trainer` training using `torchrun` instead of `accelerate` only requires calling `torchrun` instead of `accelerate launch` with all `accelerate` configurations converted to the corresponding `torchrun` arguments.

 **This is probably the easiest way to launch your `transformers.Trainer` training on LUMI.**

 ## Launching using Python directly instead of torchrun/accelerate

-Launching a `trainsformers.Trainer` training using `python` directly requires a bit more work, as you need to manually:
+Launching a `transformers.Trainer` training using `python` directly requires a bit more work, as you need to manually:

 - Launch all processes (one for each GPU) using SLURM.
 - Set the `RANK` `LOCAL_RANK`, and `WORLD_SIZE`, environment variables for each process such that the `Accelerator` sets up the PyTorch process group correctly.